Evaluation of Grid-based Uncertainty Propagation for Collaborative Self-Calibration in Indoor Positioning Systems: Experimental Setup and Data Collection

 \section{Experimental Setup and Data Collection}

-To validate the proposed grid-based positioning method, controlled experiments were conducted in a real-world industrial environment within a business park in Torgau, Germany.
+To validate the proposed grid-based positioning method, we conducted controlled experiments in a real-world industrial environment within a business park in Torgau, Germany.
 The experimental campaign utilized a fully meshed UWB sensor network enabling comprehensive inter-node ranging measurements under mixed propagation conditions.